-- 12. Flights will not occur in weather conditions that prevent the PIC from operating within visual line-of-sight (VLOS) at all times or in weather conditions that dramatically affect the UAS's flight (e.g. high winds) - 13.
+- 6. The pilot and the PIC's helper(s) will at all times be able to communicate by voice. - 7.
+If the SUAS loses communications or loses its GPS signal, the SUAS will have capability to return to a pre-determined location within the security perimeter and safely land. - 8.
+The SUAS will have the capability to abort a flight in case of unpredicted obstacles or emergencies. - 9.
+With the possible exception of flights conducted in support of law enforcement/first responder operations, all flights will be conducted on private property and with the written and/or oral permission of the property owner(s). - 10.
+Flights will always be conducted in areas that are clear of all people, except for the PIC and the PIC's helper(s). - 11.
+All flights will be conducted outdoors in visual meteorological conditions (VMC) and never during severe weather conditions. - 12.
+Flights will not occur in weather conditions that prevent the PIC from operating within visual line-of-sight (VLOS) at all times or in weather conditions that dramatically affect the UAS's flight (e.g. high winds). - 13.
 If an operation occurs in an area where people could inadvertently enter the area, an operational border will be established with traffic cones.
-If it's not feasible to use traffic cones due to interference with the photography/videography, the PIC's helper(s) will be responsible for keeping a safe perimeter around the operation.
-The operation will cease immediately and be rescheduled if it's impossible to establish a safe perimeter around the operation. - 14.
-The PIC will be responsible for logging all flights to ensure the comprehensive preventative maintenance plan can be followed, as described in the "Preventative Maintenance" section below. - 15.
-The SUAS will not be routinely operated in the proximity of any airports.
-In any cases where SUAS must be operated within three (3) miles of an airport, the airport operator will be notified before the operation commences.
+If it is not feasible to use traffic cones due to interference with the photography/videography, the PIC's helper(s) will be responsible for keeping a safe perimeter around the operation.
+The operation will cease immediately and be rescheduled if it is impossible to establish a safe perimeter around the operation.

-The operation of SUASs, weighing less than 7 lbs., conducted in the strict conditions as outlined above, will provide an equivalent level of safety supporting the grant of exemptions requested herein, including exempting the applicant from the requirements of Part 21 and allowing commercial operations.
+The operation of SUAS weighing less than 3 pounds, conducted in the strict conditions as outlined above, will provide an equivalent level of safety supporting the grant of exemptions requested herein, including exempting the applicant from the requirements of Part 21 and allowing commercial operations.